 Manatee County seniors can choose from a wide range of Medicare and other health insurance products to supplement their traditional Medicare coverage.
 Use the links below to narrow your options to a specific type of Medicare insurance.
-If you're not ready to make a decision click here to discover your options.
+Click here to learn more about your Medicare options.

 To speak with a Medicare adviser, call us toll-free at 877-549-1452 (TTY 411).
 Our telephone hours are 6AM to 5PM PST, Monday through Friday.

 Medicare Part A (inpatient) and Medicare Part B (outpatient), commonly called Original Medicare, is the same for everyone with Medicare benefits, including Manatee County.
 This is not true of the other parts of Medicare, which are highly dependent on where you live.